ad510/firstest-principle/learning.md

-# What learning algorithms can predict that our physics theories cannot
+# What learning algorithms can predict that our physics theories might not

 ## Putting someone in virtual reality